Kaladhar12/Deccan_India/content/_index.md

 ---
 banner:
-  title: Deccan India softwareTechnologies PVT LTD
+  title: Deccan India Software Technologies
   content: Access high-quality educational videos designed for students like you.
 Watch, learn, and review at your own pace, on any device.
 Learning has never been more flexible.
   image: /images/banner.png
   button: